koriwi/finite-state-machine/README.md

 ## ToDo

-- This lacks an invalid state for now
+- Improve invalid state logging in verbose
 - The renaming of trait fns should result in more elegant/readable names
-- example(quote_parser): self.data modification in transition has a lot of duplicate code
-- ???
-- profit